-I have presented on various topics at a number of international conferences.
+I have presented on various topics at a number of international conferences and events.
 Below are a selection of the talks and workshops I have given.

 If you would like me to give a presentation at an event you are organising, please contact me.

 Designing the life you want may involve major decisions such as moving to a new country, changing your career direction and seeking out new and meaningful relationships with others.
 Although these are some of the steps I've taken to achieve the life I want, it's important to ensure that each person's decisions balance and fit with the life they want.

 In this talk, I show how the decisions I made in various stages of my life helped me to craft the lifestyle I desired, and I identify three key lessons I've learned about being the architect of your own life.